Introduction to Verification and Validation:

 • When the validation process is being implemented , It is monitored and controlled.

 • Do lessons learnt activities and collect the improvement information.

 The objectives of Verification and Validation activities are as follows:

 - Facilitates early detection and correction of errors.

 - Encourages and enhances the management intervention and inside into process and product risks.

-- Provide supportive measures towards the software lifecycle process, to enhance compliance with schedule and budget requirements.
+- Provide supportive measures for the software lifecycle process, to enhance compliance with schedule and budget requirements.

-V&V tasks during different phases of development lifecycle:
+V&V in different phases of the development lifecycle

 #1.
 V & V tasks – Planning: